DawidRoguziak/stand-guard/src/components/README.md

 `layout` directory contains the components that define layouts.
 Naming convention is `Layout{ComponentName}`.

 `ui` directory contains the components that are used in the UI.
 Naming convention is `UI{ComponentName}`.
+`global-register.ts` file is used to register the components that are used globally in the app, but to have ts know that u need to add record in `components.d.ts` file.

 `utils` directory contains the components that are specific like `GlobalLoader` which is used once in app.
 Naming convention is `{ComponentName}`.